James Creelman: Interview with Porfirio Díaz

-Creelman got the scoop of a lifetime when he interviewed Mexican President Porfirio Díaz for Pearson's Magazine in 1908.
-One scholar has described Creelman as "an obscure American journalist, who by some mysterious means, was chosen by Díaz to publish a long, eulogistic article in the United States."
+Creelman got the scoop of a lifetime when he interviewed Mexican President Porfirio Díaz for Pearson's Magazine in, 1908.
+One scholar has described Creelman as "An obscure American journalist, who by some mysterious means, was chosen by Díaz to publish a long, eulogistic article in the United States."
 Scholars have debated why Díaz chose to grant the interview to an American journalist.
 "It is not clear why Díaz made verbal commitments he did not seriously mean, but their consequences were very definite."
+This interview prompted Mexican President Porfirio Díaz to release a statement declaring he would call democratic elections and step down from office.
+This sparked several political movements which sought to remove Díaz's long period of rule and, subsequently, revolutionary uprisings.

+For Zapata, Creelman's article was only a part of the general context of discontent with Díaz's policies, especially land ownership and rural disparities.
+Zapata's rebellion in the Morelos region was a reaction to the broken promises of land reform by Diaz.
+The pretense of political change created by the Creelman interview worked to radicalize figures like Zapata, who would later become a leading revolutionary championing agrarian rights and the return of land to peasants.

 One theory is that Díaz gave it assuming it was aimed at a foreign readership; another is that it was for Mexican readers as a distraction from bad news of poor harvests and the financial effects of the panic of 1907.
 The interview could have also been aimed at drawing out Díaz's opponents so that they could be targeted by the regime.
 Yet another theory was to draw out Díaz's supporters to persuade him to run again, although in 1910 he would be 80.
 The Creelman interview remains a key factor in the events that led to the Mexican Revolution.